DonFlymoor/voxTalkz/README.md

 ### Use a sound Effect

-Navigate to your home directory and create a folder named `.voxtalkz`.
+Navigate to your home directory (On windows that's C:/Users/Username) and create a folder named `.voxtalkz`.

 Navigate into that folder and create a new folder named `soundEffects`.

-Download a .mp3 sound effect and place it in the `.voxtalkz/soundEffects/` folder, for this tutorial we will assume the file is called `footsteps.mp3`.
+Download a .mp3 or .wav sound effect (other filetypes will be made available upon request, or as I need them) and place it in the `.voxtalkz/soundEffects/` folder, for this tutorial we will assume the file is called `footsteps.mp3`.

 Write a short script and save it as `test2.script`.